 This itself comes in two distinct parts – the Designer, used to make what are called ‘Themes’, and the Launchpad, used to play the Themes.
 In the pratical setting of workshops we tend to only use the Designer, as each theme can be launched from within it and in a workshop it’s very common to have to make a change to a theme on-the-spot, something which is very easy to do because of the easy to use graphical interface.

 Very briefly, the Designer has three main sections – Inputs, Outputs and a bit in the middle called ‘Tools’.
 Within each of these three sections there are blocks, represented graphically on-screen, which can be dragged into a central design area and connected up with virtual wires.
 As it’s all graphical and specific colours are used to represent the types of blocks from the three sections, the software is very intuitive, obvious and easy to use.

-One of the great features of the Apollo hardware is the way in which devices with which we’re very familiar, for example games controllers, music keyboards, AAC switches etc. In addition to these, Apollo supply specialist pieces of hardware which some users might find very useful.
+One of the great features of the Ensemble hardware is the way in which devices with which we’re very familiar, for example games controllers, music keyboards, AAC switches etc. In addition to these, Ensemble supply specialist pieces of hardware which some users might find very useful.
 Here are a couple of ones we use:

-This is a simple wireless switch interface which allows 4 wired accessible switches to act as inputs into the Apollo sofware.
-Again, as with the Duel, it ‘talks’ to the computer via the wireless USB dongle receiver.
+This is a simple wireless switch interface which allows 4 wired accessible switches to act as inputs into the Apollo software.
+Again, as with the Dual, it ‘talks’ to the computer via the wireless USB dongle receiver.